colinyoung/appleseed/README.md

 # Appleseed Project

-This project provides an API and testing suite for managing and interacting with tree planting data and service requests.
-It uses Playwright for automated testing and provides an OpenAPI specification that can be used to create custom GPTs.
+This project provides an API, Playwright script, and testing suite for submitting tree planting requests to the City of Chicago.

 ## Project Structure